Skip to content

 Your internet service provider logs every site you visit.
 The leak is DNS, the address-book lookup every device runs before opening a connection.
 Plain-text DNS hands your ISP the name of every domain you reach, with a timestamp, ready for resale to advertisers in most US states and many other jurisdictions.

-You do not need a paid VPN to fix most of this.
+You do not need a paid VPN (virtual private network) to fix most of this.
 Three free or near-free tools, Cloudflare DNS, Google Public DNS, and Apple iCloud Private Relay, take meaningful chunks of your browsing private when set up correctly.
 Here is what each one actually does, how to set them up, and (the part most guides skip) what they cannot do.

 I spent more than a decade building LoginRadius into a customer identity platform serving over a billion users.
 Network-level privacy sits below identity, and most consumers underestimate how exposed it is.
 This is the guide I send to friends and family who ask whether they should pay for a VPN.
 Often the honest answer is "do these three free things first."